John Healy (entrepreneur)

-John J. Healy (1840–1908) was an Irish-American entrepreneur in the late 19th century, who also operated in Canada at various times.
+John J. Healy (c.
+1840–1908) was an Irish-American entrepreneur in the late 19th century, who also operated in Canada at various times.
 His pioneering business activities ranged from Montana to Alberta/BC, Canada and to Alaska/Yukon.

 Originating from a base of operations in Montana, he and Alfred B. Hamilton established a whiskey trading post near present-day Lethbridge, Alberta in 1869.
 The post was originally named after Hamilton, but a second, larger post nearby was given the name of Fort Whoop-Up.

 Healy sold the fort to Dave Akers in 1876.

 He then took up work as the sheriff of Chouteau County in Montana, a newspaper editor and a businessman in Fort Benton, Montana.

 Healy moved to the North, operating a trading post at Dyea, Alaska.
 He later moved to Yukon Territory to operate a transportation company during the Klondike Gold Rush.

 Healy died in 1908 as a rich and famous man.

 He was buried in Seattle, Washington.